Professor of English Education and American Literature

 I am Professor of English Education and American Literature in the Department of English Language and Literature as well as Affiliate Faculty in the Department of Women's and Gender Studies.
 From 2020-2022, I served as Associate Dean of The Honors College at Eastern Michigan University.
 In January 2024, I began my term as Co-Editor of JNT: The Journal of Narrative Theory.

-I was the 2017 recipient of the Ronald W. Collins Distinguished Faculty Award for Teaching at Eastern Michigan University, and I was the Institutional Winner for Eastern Michigan for the 2020 MAC Outstanding Faculty Award for Student Success.
+I am the 2017 recipient of the Ronald W. Collins Distinguished Faculty Award for Teaching at Eastern Michigan University, and I was the Institutional Winner for Eastern Michigan for the 2020 MAC Outstanding Faculty Award for Student Success.

 A past co-director of the National Writing Project site at Eastern Michigan (EMWP), I have been involved with local and national teacher research networks for close to 20 years, most recently to support site-based teacher research and teacher inquiry groups in southeast Michigan.